vsrinivas/fuchsia/development/workflows/package_update.md

 used.
 If one of these needs to be created for the target package, consult the reference [page][pkg-doc] for this.
 Some build rule types are actually extensions of the package rule type, for example [`flutter_app`][flutter-gni] extends the package type.
-The rule must also not set `system_image` to true, things in the system image can only be updated by [paving][paver].
+The rule must also not set `deprecated_system_image` to true, things in the system image can only be updated by [paving][paver].

 Once an appropriate build rule is available the target package can be